-Develop and deliver training to workers and employers in the transportation and warehousing industry that targets the most likely causes of injuries, illnesses, and fatalities.
-The combined goal (goals 2.1.a, 2.1.b and 2.1.d) is to train at least 300 public sector workers in Alaska's public sector.
+Develop and deliver training to workers and employers in the healthcare industry that targets the most likely causes of injuries, illnesses, and fatalities.
+The combined goal (goals 2.1.a, 2.1.b, 2.1.c and 2.1.d) is to train at least 300 workers.

-Develop and deliver training to workers and employers in the transportation and warehousing sector; target outreach training and consultations towards those activities most likely to cause "struck-by," "falling," or "caught-in or between" injuries or fatalities.
+Develop and deliver training to workers and employers in the healthcare sector; target outreach training and consultations towards those activities most likely to cause injuries or fatalities due to "slips, trips, and falls", "overexertion and bodily reaction", "contact with objects" and "workplace violence".

-Number of formal and informal training events conducted in the transportation and warehousing industry.
+Number of formal and informal training events conducted in the healthcare industry.

-OIS and a report from the Chief of Consultation and Training
+OIS and a report from the Assistant Chief of Consultation and Training

-300 public sector workers trained (all industrial categories combined)
+674 workers trained (all industrial categories combined) in FY 2017